Work in progress

 Much has been written about the post-truth world of fake news, dodgy experts, and “alternative facts.”
-But in the current crisis over truth, journalists have ignored recent epistemological insights about the nature of disagreement, the role of trust, the naturalness of doubt, and the ways in which old cognitive mechanisms interact with new digital technologies.
+But in the current crisis over truth, journalists and academic commentators have ignored recent epistemological insights about the nature of disagreement, the role of trust, the dark side of doubt, and the ways in which old cognitive mechanisms interact with new digital technologies.
 I will explore the instrumental role of truth in contemporary society, the question of which informational sources we should trust, and moral questions about who is accountable for combating fake news.
 This book is intended for wide readership and impact beyond academia.

 I will be speaking about this topic at several conferences, and I plan to organize at least one conference on Political Epistemology in London.
 If you're interested in this topic and would like to collaborate, please email me!